ruimo/remove_docker_images/README.md

 ## How it works

-1. Invoke "docker images" to obtain the list of docker image.
+1. Invoke "docker images" to obtain the list of docker image.<br/>

 | Image name | tag |
 -|-